15-121 Homework 7: Maps & Music - Due 12/1 at midnight

 subsequent execution of the program!)

-- quit the program - if the file has not been saved, the user should be
+- quit the program - if the song library has been changed, but the updated

-told and given the option of writing the updated file
+be told and given the option of writing the updated file before quitting

 As in GradeBook and AnagramTree, you will need to build an

 initial data structure to store all the songs.
-This data structure will be
+This collection will be

-provide an appropriate constructor and getter methods.
-The GradeBook
+constructor and getter methods.
+The GradeBook homework should be

 Please make sure that you have a good, clean, modular design to your program.